-As temperatures heat up across the country, some components on Class 8 trucks need extra attention to prevent failures or costly fixes down the line.
-Mike Hasinec, vice president of maintenance support at Penske Truck Leasing, said focusing on certain items when temperatures surge can prevent unscheduled maintenance and costly repairs.
+As summer approaches and temperatures heat up across the country, some components on Class 8 trucks need extra attention to prevent unscheduled maintenance or costly fixes down the line.
+Chris Hough, vice president of maintenance design and engineering at Penske Truck Leasing, said focusing on certain items when temperatures increase can improve uptime and increase driver satisfaction.

-Keeping temperatures cool in the cab of the truck and the sleeper berth is important for driver comfort and safety.
+Air Conditioning System Maintenance: Inspecting the HVAC system, including circulation air filters and ensuring the AC system is cooling as designed, is important for driver comfort and safety, Hough said.
 Demands on air conditioners increase in summer months, and the units should be checked regularly.
 Technicians need to ensure the engine fan/clutch is activated and engages properly when the A/C system is turned on.
-In addition, the A/C system typically interfaces with the vehicle's electronic systems and controllers, which means that abnormal operation conditions within the A/C refrigerant subsystem could trigger fault codes that need to be investigated, repaired and cleared before the vehicle is placed back into service.
+In addition, the A/C system typically interfaces with the vehicles’ electronic systems and controllers, which means that abnormal operation conditions within the A/C refrigerant subsystem could trigger fault codes that need to be investigated, repaired and cleared before the vehicle is placed back into service.
 This is also a good time to service or replace the cabin filter.

 Electronic component failures can be caused by damaged or missing heat guards, heat shields or heat deflectors, especially within those components found near the exhaust system after-treatment devices.
 Excessive heat can also melt or make the plastic electrical connectors brittle, leading to electrical malfunctions caused by poor connections at the electronic control units, sensors and solenoids that control various vehicle systems.

-Auxiliary power units also require some special attention during the summer.
-Diesel-powered APUs are like mini-engines with belts, lines and AC compressors that should be checked.
+APU Maintenance: Auxiliary power units also require some special attention during the summer.
+Diesel-powered APUs are like mini engines with belts, lines and AC compressors that should be checked.
 An electric, battery-powered APU is integrated with the cab air conditioning and should also be checked over to ensure it is functioning properly.

-Warm temperatures mean the reefer units on refrigerated trailers face higher demand, Hasinec said.
+Refrigeration Unit Maintenance: Warm temperatures mean the reefer units on refrigerated trailers face higher demand.
 To ensure they run properly as outdoor temperatures increase, carriers should inspect them regularly.